-The American College Health Association also recommends meningococcal immunizations (to prevent meningitis).
-The Center for Disease Control and the Massachusetts Public Health Department recommend 2 doses of varicella vaccine (to prevent chickenpox) for students who have never had documented chickenpox and 3 doses of Hepatitis B vaccine.
+The American College Health Association also recommends meningococcal immunization (to prevent meningitis).
+The Center for Disease Control and the Massachusetts Public Health Department recommend 2 doses of varicella vaccine (to prevent chickenpox) for students who have never had documented chickenpox.